Ginger is used across the USA and the world for its amazing benefits. And to economically produce ginger prevention and management of pests is a must.

 - Exposing ginger rhizomes to hot water (51℃/123.8℉) for 10 minutes reduces nematode occurrence

 6. Black Cutworm

-They are are the larvae of night flying moths.
-While moths do not do any harm, larvae does and eat the root and lower stems of the plants.
+They are the larvae of night-flying moths.
+While moths do not do any harm, larvae do and eat the root and lower stems of the plants.

 Leaves begin to turn to a yellow color, suggesting poor health.
 Eventually, these leaves die off and the plant collapses.